sdbtools/void-pi/README.md

 - completely emulates void-installer.
 - install from Void ISO or network.
 - predefined templates for BTRFS, LVM, and LUKS.
-- uses GRUB, rEFIind, or Limine as a bootloader.
 - TUI dynamically changes depending on selected template.
 - uses `/mnt` for chroot by default.
 - allows to use an alternative rootdir via `--rootdir` command line argument.
 - all settings can be saved in a file and loaded on startup.
 File name is controlled via `--config` command line argument.
 - passwords are never saved in files even temporarily.
+- Bootloaders
+    - uses GRUB, rEFIind, or Limine as a bootloader.
     - GRUB supports btrfs, ext2, ext3, ext4, and xfs file systems.
     - rEFIind supports btrfs, ext2, ext3, and ext4 file systems.
     - rEFIind is configured to use kernel auto detection.
     - Limine supports ext2, ext3, and ext4 file systems.
+    - if a bootloader doesn't support a file system, then installer will create an ext4 `/boot` partition.
+- LUKS
     - LUKS can be used with GRUB.
+    - whole system on LUKS, including encrypted `/boot`

 ### Default settings

+All default settings can be changed via `Common Attrs` sub-menu.

 - installation source: local
 - host name: voidpp